telepresenceio/telepresence/README.md

 ## About Telepresence

-Telepresence is an open source project by [Datawire](https://www.datawire.io), and licensed under the Apache 2.0 License.
+Telepresence is an open source project hosted by the [Cloud Native Computing Foundation](https://www.cncf.io) and originally created by [Datawire](https://www.datawire.io).
+Telepresence is licensed under the Apache 2.0 License.